 The entire auto supply chain consists of a) Tier 1, Tier 2 and Tier 3 of players who specialise in part and component manufacturing, b) OEM’s who are the vehicle assemblers, followed by c) dealerships which deliver to d) the end consumers.

-Phase 1 segment consists of close to 300 multinationals and is a crowded market with few opportunities.
-The Phase 2 segment involves R&D related to new solutions while fresh opportunities in sectors such as ICT are ever emerging.
+Tier 1 segment consists of close to 300 multinationals and is a crowded market with few opportunities.
+The Tier 2 segment involves R&D related to new solutions while fresh opportunities in sectors such as ICT are ever emerging.
 This segment is the one with maximum opportunities and it welcomes players with technical specialities in the areas of telematics, light weight material, electronics or innovative safety mechanisms.
-Phase 3 consisting largely of regional players, product differentiation is highly important to stay ahead of the already established competition.
+Tier 3 consisting largely of regional players, product differentiation is highly important to stay ahead of the already established competition.

 Hence, a supplier should consider getting help from market research experts to facilitate entry into the North American market, depending on the demand and need gap being filled.